Have you ever felt frustrated with customers flooding in with complaints, questions, and it seems impossible to satisfy them? You're not alone!

 Customer Effort Score (CES) measures the ease with which customers can accomplish a specific task or resolve an issue.
 CSAT is more general, while CES focuses on the customer's effort in a particular interaction.

-The CSAT test is used to measure customer satisfaction with a product or service.
-It typically involves asking customers to rate their satisfaction on a scale, often ranging from "very dissatisfied" to "very satisfied.
+The CSAT test measures customer satisfaction with a product or service.
+It typically involves asking customers to rate their satisfaction on a scale, often ranging from "very dissatisfied" to "very satisfied."

 In a call center context, CSAT stands for "Customer Satisfaction," and the CSAT test is a method used to measure customer satisfaction with the service provided by call center agents.
 It typically involves surveys or questionnaires that customers fill out to rate their experience with the call center interaction.